veerrajukakarla434/vrk-core-java-programming/CoreJava_Interview_Programms.md

 ##### Explanation :

 * **if (i + 1 < str.length() && str.charAt(i) == str.charAt(i + 1))   here**

   * i + 1 < str.length()  condition will traverse the loop exact last element
   * str.charAt(i) == str.charAt(i + 1)  based on above condition there is no chance to get arrayOutofBoundofException
   * if we remove 1st condition there is a chance to get arrayOutofBoundofException
+  * if 2 chars are equal then count will increase
+  * if not equal that char and count added to string by using StringBuilder and then count will be reseted as 1